Get your placement approved

 Hybrid working, fully on-site working

-All placements at Sheffield Hallam undertaken during the placement year of your course must include a minimum of 1 day per week working on-site at your employer’s premises, or equivalent location which is owned and/or managed by your employer.
-This means the University will no longer accept placements which are proposed as fully remote working now that exceptions made during the Covid-19 pandemic have come to an end.
+All placements at Sheffield Hallam undertaken during the placement year of your course must include a minimum of 1 day per week for the whole duration of the placement working on-site at your employer’s premises, or equivalent location which is owned and/or managed by your employer.
+This means the University will no longer accept placements which are proposed as fully remote working.

 Questions about the process?